Select Page

 • How will transactions be processed?

-• What information should be exchanged after a customer makes a purchase?
+• What information should you exchange after a customer makes a purchase?

 • How will regular communication take place?